kvinzheng/dor_coding_exercise/README.md

 **The default local host server is** http://localhost:3000

 ## Testing ##
-I understand the importance of testing and I screenshot the testing coverage from the terminal
+I understand the importance of testing and I screenshotted the testing coverage from the terminal

 1. run ```npm test``` to run all the tests without the test coverage interface
 2. run ```npm test -- --coverage``` to run all the tests with the test coverage interface